chrisgrieser/nvim-tinygit/README.md

 - Search **issues & PRs**.
 Open the selected issue or PR in the browser.
 - Open the **GitHub URL** of the current line or selection.
-- **Explore the git history**: Search the file for a string ("git pickaxe"), or examine a function's or line's history.
+- **Explore the git history**: Search the file for a string ("git pickaxe"), or examine the history of a function or line range.
 Displays the results in a diff view with syntax highlighting, correctly following file renamings.
 - **Statusline components:** `git blame` of a file and branch state.
 - **Streamlined workflow:** operations are smartly combined to minimize friction.
 For instance, the smart-commit command combines staging, committing,